fonol/siac-docs/text/docs/addon_notes.md

 ## Creating new notes
 From the Anki menubar, select `SIAC>Import>New`.
 It is also possible to define a keyboard shortcut for this option in the [settings](text/docs/settings#shortcuts).

+You will now be presented with a dialog for adding notes.